Exploring Almost Forgotten Gravesites in the Great State of Ohio

 ~*~*~*~

-Currently, there are 52 interments listed on "Find A Grave"for the Old Burying Ground in New Albany
+Currently, there are 52 interments listed on "Find A Grave"for the Old Burying Ground in New Albany.

 "Find A Grave" lists two alternate cemetery names: Landon Cemetery and New Albany Cemetery